 - 4 medium yellow potatoes peeled and cut into chunks

 - 1/2 cup chopped parsley divided in two

 - good pinch sea salt and cracked pepper

 - Crusty bread

 - Preheat oven to 375F.

 - Heat a large, oven safe Dutch oven or casserole pot over high heat.
 Add Italian sausage and the bacon and cook long enough to add colour but not cook through, about 5 minutes.
 Remove them to drain on paper towels.
 Drain all grease except two tablespoons.
 Once sausage cools cut on diagonal into large chunks.

-- Pour in chicken broth and beer.
-Bring to a boil then immediately reduce heat and cover the pot.
+- Pour in beer and bring to a boil.
+Add chicken broth, reduce heat and cover the pot.

-- Place covered pot in preheated oven and cook for 3-4 hours.
-After 2 hours check your liquid level and add more stock if needed.
+- Place covered pot in preheated oven and cook for 2 hours.

 - Serve hot with fresh crusty bread.